Liability Begins With First Obtaining Jurisdiction Over Defendant – FAQ

 However, before the court enters the default, the plaintiff must demonstrate that legal service was legally made upon the defendant, whether by personal service, substituted service, or publication.

-The plaintiff will then request the court set up a noticed prove-up hearing in which the plaintiff will submit unchallenged evidence substantiating liability and damages.
-Once the court has entered a default judgment and the plaintiff provides notice of the official entry of judgment, the plaintiff will be able to execute on the judgment.
+The plaintiff will then request that the court set up a noticed prove-up hearing, during which the plaintiff will submit unchallenged evidence substantiating liability and damages, which the court will then convert into a default judgment against the defendant.

 Defendant’s One Last Chance